-We compensate officers, directors, key employees and consultants with stock-based compensation under the Autoscope Technologies Corporation 2022 Stock Option and Incentive Plan (the "2022 Plan") and the Image Sensing Systems, Inc. 2014 Stock Option and Incentive Plan (the "2014 Plan"), which was approved by our shareholders and are administered under the supervision of our Board of Directors.
-The 2014 Plan expired in April 2024, although there are options and stock awards to acquire 105,021 shares outstanding und the 2014 Plan that were issued before the 2014 Plan expired.
-The Image Sensing Systems, Inc. 2005 Stock Incentive Plan (the "2005 Plan") expired in 2015, although there are options to purchase 15,000 shares outstanding under the 2005 Plan that were issued before the 2005 Plan expired.
-The 2014 Plan, the 2005 Plan, and awards granted under the 2014 Plan and 2005 Plan were assumed by Autoscope in the Reorganization.
-There have been no issuances of stock options or other stock awards under the 2022 Plan.
+We compensate officers, directors, key employees and consultants with stock-based compensation under the Autoscope Technologies Corporation 2022 Stock Option and Incentive Plan (the "2022 Plan") and the Image Sensing Systems, Inc. 2014 Stock Option and Incentive Plan (the "2014 Plan"), which were approved by our shareholders and are administered under the supervision of our Board of Directors.
+The 2014 Plan expired in April 2024, although there are options and stock awards to acquire 105,021 shares outstanding under the 2014 Plan that were issued before the 2014 Plan expired, the terms of which are governed by the 2014 Plan.
+The 2014 Plan and awards granted under the 2014 Plan were assumed by Autoscope in the Reorganization.
+There have been no issuances of stock options under the 2022 Plan.
 Generally, stock option awards are granted at exercise prices equal to the closing price of our stock on the day before the date of grant.
 Generally, options vest ratably over periods of three to five years from the dates of the grant, beginning one year from the date of grant, and have a contractual term of nine to 10 years.
+There have been 11,975 restricted shares issued from the 2022 Plan, all of which were vested at June 30, 2024.

 Compensation expense, net of estimated forfeitures, is recognized ratably over the vesting period.
-Stock-based compensation expense included in general and administrative expense for the three-month periods ended March 31, 2024 and 2023 was \$33,000 and \$13,000, respectively.
-At March 31, 2024, 81,592 and 500,000 shares were available for grant under the 2014 and 2022 Plans, respectively.
+Stock-based compensation expense included in general and administrative expense for the three-month periods ended June 30, 2024 and 2023 was \$87,000 and \$88,000, respectively.
+Stock-based compensation expense included in general and administrative expense for the six-month periods ended June 30, 2024 and 2023 was \$120,000 and \$102,000, respectively.
+At June 30, 2024, 488,025 shares were available for grant under the 2022 Plan.